-The Partnership has been created to help strenghten the data-use ecosystem so New Zealanders have reason to trust that their data will be kept safe, and data use and reuse helps to create real economic and social value for New Zealand.
+The Partnership has been created to help strenghten the data-use system so New Zealanders have reason to trust that their data will be kept safe, and data use and reuse helps to create real economic and social value for New Zealand.
 You can read our Terms of Reference here [PDF, 531 KB].

 The Partnership's work programme is based largely on the findings and insights of the Data Futures Forum.
 This work identified that there were four major issues and opportunities around creating value through trusted data use:

 Data practices and relationships are complex and evolving quickly, and the existing ways of doing things (policies, practices and institutions) are not designed for the emerging environment.
 There is no clear, authoritative guidance for Ministers and policy makers, or for the people and organisations sharing and using data.

 Public and private sector organisations have rich data but are unwilling or feel unable to share – because acceptable boundaries for sharing and reuse may be unclear.

 Public trust in the data-use system is tenuous and, once lost, trust can be hard to restore.
-Maintaining trust is vital to ongoing data innovation, including Government’s reuse of data to drive investment decisions and target services.
+Maintaining trust is vital to ongoing data innovation, including Government’s reuse of data to help determine investment decisions and target services.
 There is no independent trusted forum for an inclusive conversation on data use.

 People and organisations are not using data as much as they could to create value – because of lack of understanding of the value, lack of access to data, fears of negative reactions, or practical barriers such as no data standards or lack of analytics capability.

-The Partnership is focusing on three streams of work to help solve these issues, and to take advantage of the opportunities:
+The Partnership has focused its efforts on three areas of work to help solve these issues, and to take advantage of the opportunities: